mete-sirin/fenerbahce-soccer/README.md

 # fenerbahce-soccer

+my api account is suspended so the website doesn't really work anymore.

 A fan-built website to track Fenerbahçe S.K. and learn more about web development in the process.  — includes squad info, fixtures, and league standings.
 Not finished yet.